 Add via Trial Wizard

-If you’re on a New Trial, the Trial Wizard will walk you through steps for adding your Website URL and Website Name in the system.
+If you’re on a New Trial, the Trial Wizard guides you through steps for adding your Website URL and Website Name in the system.

-Once entered, proceed through the Trial Wizard and your entered website information will be listed under the “Websites” tab in the lefthand navigation.
+Once entered, proceed through the Trial Wizard and the website information entered is listed under the “Websites” tab in the lefthand navigation.

 Add or Edit Websites Manually